badgerblockchain/ongoing-resource-bank/README.md

 # Resource-Bank
 A list of publicly available resources for everything your heart desires...
+Please feel free to make edits!

 # Table of Contents